GammaScorpii/nixos-wg-peer-manager/README.md

 ## Configuration

-The script uses these default paths and settings:
+The script uses these default paths and settings, but you can change these if you like by editing the variables at the top of the wireguard.nix file:
 - **WireGuard Directory**: `~/wg/`
 - **Interface**: `wg0`
+- **External interface** (for NAT forwarding): `eth0`
 - **Server IP**: `10.100.0.1`
 - **Network Range**: `10.100.0.0/24`
 - **Port**: `51820`